During the past few years, bone conduction glasses have been the spotlight everywhere.

 And the louder the environmental noise is, the harder you could hear the music.

-Zungle Viper and VocalSkull Alien 5, however, due to their bone conduction nature, perform better when it comes to these two scenarios.
+Zungle Viper and VocalSkull Alien 5, however, due to their bone conduction nature, perform better when it comes to noisy environments listening test (with earplugs in your ears).

 But again, every coin has two sides.
-In terms of high-pitched sound, Bose Frames is definitely better.
-So it’s up to your music taste.
+In terms of high-pitched sound, general audio quality and immersive experience, Bose Frames is definitely, undoubtedly better.
+So it’s up to your personal using cases.

 Hoyee Eyes Bluetooth Smart Glasses